sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 tiapp.xml also supports ad-hoc properties that can be used by the application with [Titanium.App.Properties](#!/api/Titanium.App.Properties).
 These properties must be placed inside the root <ti:app> element.

-Any properties defined inside the tiapp.xml are read-only.
-Previously, you could overwrite these property values.
+{{% alert title="⚠️ Warning" color="primary" %}}Any properties defined inside the tiapp.xml are read-only.
+Previously, you could overwrite these property values.{{% /alert %}}

 Properties generally follow the form: